-” quiet your mind and your soul will talk “
+” quiet your mind and your soul will speak “

 Cathrine has been practicing yoga on and off since 1998 when she took her first Iyengar class in Copenhagen.
 In 2012 she started to practice on an regular basis and that led her to take a 200 hour Teacher training in Goa in India 2015.
 She has experience from many different kind of yoga, as Iyengar, Vinyasa, Hatha, Astanga, Kundalini and Yin yoga.
 She teaches a Hatha/Vinyasa style with some influences of her knowledge of indian dance.